Sudoku Gridmaster

-Sudoku Gridmaster (known as Puzzle Series Vol. 3: Sudoku in Japan and Sudoku Master in Europe) is a Touch Generations puzzle video game for the Nintendo DS, released on March 23, 2006 in Japan, June 26, 2006 in the United States and October 27, 2006 in Europe.
-It was developed and published by Hudson Soft in Japan, and published by Nintendo in the rest of the world.
+Sudoku Gridmaster (known as Puzzle Series Vol. 3: Sudoku in Japan and Sudoku Master in Europe) is a puzzle video game developed by A.I and published by Hudson Soft for the Nintendo DS.
+It was published by Nintendo outside Japan as part of the Touch!
+Generations series.

 Gameplay

 The game features four hundred sudoku puzzles, four different tutorials as well as four difficulty settings (practice, easy, normal, and hard).
 If the player manages to perform well in the puzzle, they receive stars which can be used to take a sudoku test to determine their skill level.
 The game uses the Nintendo DS touch screen, which makes writing down and choosing different numbers easier.

 It is a common misconception that this game has over 400 puzzles.
 The 'Rank Test' mode randomly chooses from the other puzzles.
 It is not randomly generated and it does not have its own set of puzzles.

-There exists a bug in the game; after Platinum rank is obtained, the total playing time is summed up.
-Puzzles not yet completed at that point (and there can be many) are assigned a time of 99 hours, 59 minutes, 59 seconds.
-This raises the total playing time to "999 hours, 59 minutes, 59 seconds" regardless of actual playing time.